FeroxFoxxo/Dexter/CONTRIBUTING.md

 1. [Our code of conduct](CODE_OF_CONDUCT.md), which stipulates explicitly that everyone must be gracious, respectful, and professional.
 This also documents our conflict resolution policy and encourages people to ask questions.

-2. [Setting up your development environment](https://github.com/Frostrix/Dexter/wiki/Setting-up-the-Framework-development-environment), which describes the steps you need to configure your computer to work with Dexter.
+2. [Setting up the development environment](https://github.com/Frostrix/Dexter/wiki/Setting-Up-The-Development-Environment), which describes the steps you need to configure your computer to work with Dexter.
 Dexter mainly uses C#.

-3. [Tree hygiene](https://github.com/Frostrix/Dexter/wiki/Tree-hygiene), which covers how to land a PR and how to do code review.
+3. [Tree hygiene](https://github.com/Frostrix/Dexter/wiki/Tree-Hygiene), which covers how to land a PR and how to do code review.

-4. [Our style guide](https://github.com/Frostrix/Dexter/wiki/Style-guide-for-Flutter-repo), which includes advice for designing for Dexter, and how to format code in the application.
+4. [Our style guide](https://github.com/Frostrix/Dexter/wiki/Style-Guide), which includes advice for designing for Dexter, and how to format code in the application.

 In addition to the above, there are many pages on [our Wiki](https://github.com/Frostrix/Dexter/wiki/).
 For a curated list of pages see the sidebar on the wiki's home page.
 They are more or less listed in order of importance.